-Music will be performed in the streets and at over 20 sites from “Old Sac” to the Convention Center Area.
-Venues vary from small, cozy club settings for about 100 people, to a giant area in Old Sac where 2,500 fans can let loose and party.
+Music will be performed in the streets and at over 15 sites in “Old Sacramento” Area.
+Venues vary from small, cozy club settings for about 100 people, to a giant area in Old Sac where 3,500 fans can let loose and party.
 “Next Generation Band” sites feature talented youth jazz bands from near and far.
-You’ll find music on the Delta King riverboat and in FOUR of Sacramento’s luxury hotels: Holiday Inn and Embassy Suites in Old Sac; Sheraton Grand and Hyatt Regency in Midtown.
+You’ll find music in THREE of Sacramento’s luxury hotels: on the Delta King riverboat at the Holiday Inn and Embassy Suites in Old Sacramento.

 View MAP of venues, Admission Sales locations and parking.

 All of the Next Generation sites are FREE of charge to the general public.
-There are three youth band sites: Including the Delta King Dock alongside the historic Delta King Riverboat and Round Table Pizza, downstairs and below street level and at the Downtown Plaza Piazza in front of Macy’s.
+There are four youth band sites: Including the Delta King Dock alongside the historic Delta King Riverboat, and inside the Delta King Riverboat the Delta King Theater, downstairs and below street level Round Table Pizza, plus the open stage by the Pony Express Rider.
 This is where tomorrow’s jazz musicians develop their talents.
-The festival annually presents over a dozen groups of young people (high school age and younger) as a way of fulfilling the STJS mission to preserve classic American jazz and develop a new generation of musicians to play it.
+The festival annually presents over a dozen groups of young people (high school age and younger) as a way of fulfilling the STJS mission to preserve Traditional Jazz and develop a new generation of musicians to play it.

-We'll get this party started on Friday night, then start Saturday morning with a colorful parade along streets lined with music fans of all ages.
+We'll get this party started on Friday night, then start Saturday morning with a colorful parade along the streets of Old Sacramento lined with music fans of all ages.
 Music will permeate Old Sac and the major downtown hotels.
 Get an All-Events badge and enjoy all four days at a bargain price.
-Buy tickets online today!
+Pre-Jubilee sales Available now!